 - A partnership with Rayong, Thailand, resulted in the development of a transparent five-year budgeting tool, as well as improved sound financial management practices and increased citizen involvement in the budget process.

 ICMA has successfully introduced reforms at the local level that have resulted in substantial revenue enhancement.
 These have included improvements in property tax collection; systems for registering, licensing, and taxing businesses; systems for establishing or updating property values; and the introduction of e-governance tools that enable the efficient collection of other municipal fees and charges.

 - As a member of the implementation team for the Regional Afghan Municipalities Program for Urban Populations (RAMP UP) ICMA helped municipalities design systems that include property registration, business registration and licensing, establishing or updating property values, and setting tax rates.
 Combined with education of citizens and business owners about the importance of registration and payment of taxes, and improved collection methods, these changes resulted in increased revenues to support municipal services.

-- ICMA's USAID-funded Commercialization of Afghanistan Water and Sanitation Acticity (CAWSA) program is working with local units of the national water utility to help them increase cost recovery through a combination of operating efficiencies and revenue generation.
-CAWSA municipalities have improved their billing and collection practices by hiring interns to read meters, deliver bills, and enforce collection of delinquent accounts, resulting in increased revenues and conversion of illegal connections to official ones.
-And the utilities have extended their distribution networks to cover more households from which fees can be collected.
+- ICMA's USAID-funded Commercialization of Afghanistan Water and Sanitation Activity (CAWSA) program worked with local units of the national water utility to help them increase cost recovery through a combination of operating efficiencies and revenue generation.
+CAWSA municipalities improved their billing and collection practices by hiring interns to read meters, deliver bills, and enforce collection of delinquent accounts, resulting in increased revenues and conversion of illegal connections to official ones.
+And the utilities extended their distribution networks to cover more households from which fees could be collected.